Azure-Samples/ms-identity-javascript-react-tutorial/6-AdvancedScenarios/3-call-api-acrs/README.md

 1. Find the string `Enter_the_Tenant_Info_Here` and replace the existing value with your Azure AD tenant ID.
 1. Find the string `Enter_the_Application_Id_Here` and replace the existing value with the application ID (clientId) of `msal-node-api-acrs` app copied from the Azure portal.
 1. Find the string `Enter_the_Client_Secret_Here` and replace the existing value with the client secret you recorded earlier.
+1. Find the string `Enter_Database_Connection_String_Here` and replace the existing value with the connection string of your Azure CosmosDB instance.
 1. Find the string `ENTER_YOUR_SECRET_HERE` and replace the existing value with a secret that will be used when encrypting your app's session using the [express-session](https://www.npmjs.com/package/express-session) package.

 ### Register the client app (msal-react-spa-acrs)